login

 If the solver hasn't become familiar with the featured structure, the Bongard Problem's solution may seem convoluted or inelegant.
 (See keyword assumesfamiliarity.)
 Once the solver gets used to seeing a particular structure it becomes easier to read that structure and solve Bongard Problems featuring it.

-One can non-verbally teach someone how a particular structure works via a Bongard Problem, showing valid examples of that structure versus non-examples.
+A Bongard Problem can non-verbally teach someone how a particular structure works, showing valid examples of that structure versus non-examples.
 E.g., BP968 for the structure of Bongard Problems and BP981 for the structure of analogy grids.
-(See the keyword teach.)

 CROSSREFS